 Correct address information is crucial to your business accounts since it affects such things as the mailing of notices, returns, and remittance forms.
-Mailing addresses also determine the office of responsibility of an account.
+Mailing addresses also determine the office responsible for an account.

 However, representatives with a level 1 authorization will continue to have access to the "View address" service.

-For information on who can change the address of your business, see Authorizing a business representative.
+For information on who can change the address of your business, go to Authorizing a business representative.

 Send your request by mail or by fax to your tax centre.
 Include the following information: